 Figure 4.6 Estimates for net primary productivity for four coastal wetland socio-ecological ecosystems derived from application of the MODIS-GPP algorithm.

-The results of the analysis are shown in Figure 4-6.
+The results of the analysis are shown in Error!
+Reference source not found..
 For each of the sites considered, the annual NPP estimates are given.
 Unfortunately ground-based measurements of the productivity for the study sites are not available to check the estimates derived from the MODIS data, or to compare the relative differences in productivity estimates between sites.
 For validation we have to rely on studies such as that by Turner et al. (2006) which compared that at global scales both MODIS-derived NPP and GPP measures are responsive to general trends in the magnitude of NPP and GPP associated with differences in local climate and land use.
 Nevertheless, although the results of this analysis are preliminary, some interesting patterns emerge that warrant further investigation.
 For example, the factors causing the inter-year variation in NPP need to be investigated; it is known that in Doñana, 2005 was a particularly dry year, and this may explain the low values observed at this time compared to other years for this site.
 The apparent longer-term decline in NPP observed for the Camargue, also requires further investigation.
 Finally, the different inter-year variability shown by the sites also merits further attention; Amvrakikos shows a much greater variation from year to year than the other sites.

 Building Ecosystem Accounts at Different Scales